 NYSE: TWTR Investors that SOLD over $100,000 worth of Twitter, Inc. shares between May and October 2022 should contact the Shareholders Foundation in connection with Lawsuit filed against Elon Musk

-/EIN News/ -- SAN DIEGO, Oct.
-17, 2022 (GLOBE NEWSWIRE) -- The Shareholders Foundation, Inc. announced that an investor who SOLD shares of Twitter, Inc. (NYSE: TWTR) filed a lawsuit against Elon Musk.
+SAN DIEGO, Oct.
+17, 2022 (GLOBE NEWSWIRE) -- The Shareholders Foundation, Inc. announced that an investor who SOLD shares of Twitter, Inc. TWTR filed a lawsuit against Elon Musk.

 In later April 2022, Twitter, Inc. ("Twitter") announced the takeover by Elon Musk ("Musk") for $54.20 per share.